-What Causes Red Eye and How to Get Rid of Red Eye | That’s exactly must be the question striking in your mind if you have been experiencing it frequently.
-So, now it’s time to hold on your eyeballs and dive into the article to extract the answer to your question.
+What Causes Red Eye and How to Get Rid of Red Eye | That’s exactly must be the question striking your mind if you have been experiencing it frequently.
+So, now it’s time to hold on to your eyeballs and dive into the article to extract the answer to your question.

 Red eyes are commonly known as Bloodshot eyes.
 It usually happens whenever there is an insufficient supply of oxygen in the tissues of the eye.
 Due to this, blood vessels present in the Sclera (the whitish portion of the eye) gets inflated and make the eyeballs look reddish.

-Here is some frequent and common answer to the question ‘What causes red eye? ‘:
+Here is some frequent and common answer to the question ‘What causes red-eye? ‘:

 It is a minor eye problem.
-It is bursting of tiny arteries present in the Conjunctiva which leads to the bleeding beneath the Sclera.
-Thereby, causing the red eyes.
+It is the bursting of tiny arteries present in the Conjunctiva which leads to the bleeding beneath the Sclera.
+Thereby, causing red eyes.

 It is mainly caused by the pressure buildup because of many factors such as sudden sneezing, laughing or convulsion.

-In this defect, the imagery nerves present in the brain gets ruptured because of the pressure.
-Unlike Conjunctival problem, it is dangerous and doesn’t heal on its own.
+In this defect, the imagery nerves present in the brain get ruptured because of the pressure.
+Unlike the Conjunctival problem, it is dangerous and doesn’t heal on its own.
 In the long term, it may lead to complete vision loss.
 So, it is often advisable to visit eye specialists during the early onset itself.